tus/tus-resumable-upload-protocol/guide.md

 If you are unsure if tus is a good fit for your use case, here is a list of criteria.
 If one of these points applies to you, it is very likely that you could benefit from tus:

 - You operate on partly unreliable networks where connection can get easily dropped or a connection may not be available at all for some time, e.g. when using mobile data
 - You handle large files and want to avoid having to reupload parts of it just because the upload got interrupted (Note: "large" is relative word.
-A 10MB file can large if you have an uplink speed of 100KB/s)
+A 10MB file can be large if you have an uplink speed of 100KB/s)
 - You want to provide your users with the ability to pause an upload and resume it later (maybe even after a few days)
 - You do not want to rely on proprietary upload solution but instead want to base your work on free and open source projects